garrach/Unity-Maintenance-Simulator-Game-Project/README.md

 ## Project Overview

 Hey everyone!
-So, for my Projet de Fin d'Étude (PFE), I'm diving into the world of game development.
+So, for my Final Year Project (PFE), I'm diving into the world of game development.
 I'm creating a Maintenance Simulator Game using Unity – you know, the cool software that lets you make awesome games! 🎮 I'm also using Blender for 3D modeling because, well, we need some sleek vehicles for our game.

 ## Features